PRE-COLLEGE

 FAQS

-• Made Institute offers a range of creative summer programs.
-The Portfolio Intensive and Hybrid Mentorship are specifically structured for students preparing college portfolios, with a focused studio approach and sustained critique.
+No. Portfolio Studio, the Summer Intensive, and Portfolio Mentorship are all specifically structured for students preparing portfolios for art and design programs, with a focused studio approach and sustained critique throughout.

-• If you cancel your order by the original registration deadline, you will receive a full refund.
-If you cancel after this deadline but before the first class begins, you will receive a 50% refund.
-However, no refund will be provided for cancellations on or after the first day of class.
+If you cancel your registration before the original registration deadline, you will receive a full refund.
+Cancellations made after the registration deadline but before the first day of class receive a 50% refund.
+No refunds are issued on or after the first day of the program.

 You might also love...